SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_6_edar_switch.md

 eDAR_{max}=1.5 ,\ ,
 \end{eqnarray*}	$$

 as the minimum and maximum values of eDAR than can be found in any natural system than can sustain life.
+Low eDAR values correspond with extremely anaerobic environments (and metabolic pathways), while high values correspond to catabolic environments.

+Our hypothesis is that the

 ### The switch

+Our hypothesis is that